hn/seagate-blackarmor-nas/README.md

 Quick specs: 800 Mhz CPU (Marvell 88F6192), 128MB RAM, 1 USB port, 1 network interface, max 1 drive.
 Motherboard
 codename '[Mono](https://en.wikipedia.org/wiki/Mono_Lake)'.

-User [luctrev](https://github.com/luctrev) reports [a successful installation on his NAS 110](https://github.com/hn/seagate-blackarmor-nas/issues/6), so the hardware of the NAS 110 and 220 seems to be reasonable compatible.

 ### NAS 220

 Quick specs: 800 Mhz CPU (Marvell 88F6192), 128MB RAM, 2 USB ports, 1 network interface, max 2 drives.
 Motherboard
 codename '[Lassen](https://en.wikipedia.org/wiki/Lassen_Peak)', based on Marvell DB-88F6192A-BP development board.

-This script has been developed and tested on the Blackarmor NAS 220.
-There haven't been any error reports for a long time, so I consider the system as stable.

 ### NAS 400 / 420 / 440